 That kind man drove us maybe 15 kms, pulled off the road, got our packs out of the trunk and pointed in the direction of our destination saying, you go, you go, Atapuerca!

 We thanked him profusely and watched as he pulled away and continued down the highway.
 We figured out he must have realized what we wanted to do and since he was going in the same direction, he gave us a ride.
-And might I add he drove like a bat out of hell, but why quibble over such a detail?
+Might I add he drove like a bat out of hell, but why quibble over such a detail?

 We were kidnapped by the owner of a hotel in Villafranca.
 I know it will prove to be one of our favorite Camino stories.
 As the saying goes, the Camino will provide.
 Truer words were never spoken on this day.

 April 24, 2015